 Depending on where you are in your care, you may have continued access to addiction treatment therapies.
 These are the same type of therapies you may have in a residential program, but often less intensive.
 There’s still the benefit of using them to improve outcomes for those who already have worked through them.
 At Northern Illinois Recovery, we offer a range of therapies such as:

 Outpatient Is Affordable

 Another key advantage of choosing outpatient care is how accessible it can be due to the lower cost.
 For those who need addiction treatment but have a family to care for, this type of therapy is a good choice because of its flexibility.
-It may be affordable even for the long term.
+It may be affordable even in the long term.

 It’s There When You Need It

 When using addiction treatment on this scale, you may not need to come in several times a week.
-You may need to reach out when there’s a point of high stress in your life or faces with relationships.
+You may need to reach out when there’s a point of high stress in your life or with relationships.
 You can utilize care when you need to, keeping you on track with your recovery.

 Take the First Step – Call Northern Illinois Recovery

 The investment in outpatient care is accessible to many people.
 As a form of effective addiction treatment, it is the type of investment most need to overcome their addiction.
 To start on a path towards recovery, call Northern Illinois Recovery at 855.786.1978 or reach us online now.